S&P Global Ratings: Downgrade of U.S. long-term credit rating

-The United States Department of the Treasury, which had first called S&P's attention to its $2 trillion error in calculating the ten-year deficit reduction under the Budget Control Act, commented, "The magnitude of this mistake – and the haste with which S&P changed its principal rationale for action when presented with this error – raise fundamental questions about the credibility and integrity of S&P’s ratings action."
+The United States Department of the Treasury, which had first called S&P's attention to its $2 trillion error in calculating the ten-year deficit reduction under the Budget Control Act, commented, "The magnitude of this mistake – and the haste with which S&P changed its principal rationale for action when presented with this error – raise fundamental questions about the credibility and integrity of S&P's ratings action."
 The following day, S&P acknowledged in writing the US$2 trillion error in its calculations, saying the error "had no impact on the rating decision" and adding:

 In taking a longer term horizon of 10 years, the U.S. net general government debt level with the current assumptions would be $20.1 trillion (85% of 2021 GDP).
 With the original assumptions, the debt level was projected to be $22.1 trillion (93% of 2021 GDP).

-In 2013 the Justice Department charged Standard & Poor's with fraud in a $5 billion lawsuit: U.S. v.
+In 2013, the Justice Department charged Standard & Poor's with fraud in a $5 billion lawsuit: U.S. v.
 McGraw-Hill Cos et al., U.S. District Court, Central District of California, No. 13-00779.
-Since it did not charge Fitch and Moody's and because the Department did not give access to evidence, there has been speculation whether the lawsuit may have been in retaliation to S&P's decision to downgrade.
+Since it did not charge Fitch and Moody's and because the Department did not give access to evidence, there has been speculation whether the lawsuit may have been in retaliation for S&P's decision to downgrade.

 On April 15, 2013, the Department of Justice was ordered to grant S&P access to evidence.